 Client Libraries

-TDengine provides a rich set of application development interfaces.
-To facilitate users in quickly developing their own applications, TDengine supports connectors for multiple programming languages, including official connectors for C/C++, Java, Python, Go, Node.js, C#, and Rust.
-These connectors support connecting to the TDengine cluster using the native interface (taosc) and WebSocket interface.
+TDengine TSDB provides a rich set of application development interfaces.
+To facilitate users in quickly developing applications, it supports connectors for multiple programming languages — among which the official ones include those for C/C++, Java, Python, Go, Node.js, C#, and Rust.
 Community developers have also contributed several unofficial connectors, such as the ADO.NET connector, Lua connector, and PHP connector.
+These connectors support connecting to the TDengine TSDB cluster via the native interface and WebSocket interface.
+Additionally, users can directly call the REST API interfaces provided by taosAdapter to access TDengine TSDB for data writing and query operations.

 Supported Platforms

-Where ● indicates official testing and verification passed, ○ indicates unofficial testing and verification passed, -- indicates unverified.
+Note: ● indicates official testing and verification passed, ○ indicates non-official testing and verification passed, -- indicates not verified.

 Version Support